Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

     - **No changes to sync**
         The order has no changes to synchronize.
     - **Error**
-        The order export has been failed.
+        The order export has failed.
 Click the [Show log message] button in the column to display the corresponding log message in the *LOG* tab, see [User interface LOG](./06a_Log.md).

 - *Status of export to OMS*
     Status of the order export from the *Omni-Channel* module to the *Order management* module for further processing.
 The following options are available: